 Have a question for Ending a Wanted Pregnancy?
 Email us.
 QUESTION What songs touch you in relation to your experience of ending a wanted pregnancy.
 Please share the artist, song title, a link to a YouTube video and if you like, a few words about how the song connects to your experience/grief/loss or healing.
 ANSWERS Happy Birthday by Piper and Flipsyde.
 Flipsyde – Happy Birthday (We The People) Pearl Jam’s Black was the first song that really got to me.
 I remember sitting in the Target parking lot crying when this came on the radio.
 “Now my bitter hands cradle broken glass of what was everything.
 All […]

+I know I am a mother even though my son is not with me.
 Have a question for Ending a Wanted Pregnancy?
 Email us.
 QUESTION We asked our support group members to share their answers to these questions: How will you deal with Mother’s Day this year?
 Are you making any special plans?
 Do you have any Mother’s Day traditions?
 Will you create an activity or add a new tradition to honor the baby you lost?
 How will you let your family and friends know what you need this Mother’s Day?
 ANSWERS I focus on my mom on Mother’s Day.
-I haven’t ever thought my loss on that day and I won’t this year either.
-I lost both of […]
+I haven’t ever thought my […]

+I live in a rural area and am not close to any of the in-person support groups for this type of prenatal loss.
 Have a question for Ending a Wanted Pregnancy?
 Email us.
 QUESTION My husband and I decided to end our pregnancy seven months ago after learning our baby had severe issues due to Amniotic Band Syndrome.
-I tried several times to sign up for a Yahoo listserv that was featured prominently on a different “termination after poor prenatal diagnosis” web site, but got absolutely no response.
+I tried several times to sign up for a Yahoo listserv that was featured prominently on the A Heartbreaking Choice® website but got absolutely no response.
 I’m still struggling with our decision almost daily.
 I just need to talk to someone who has been there.
-I do have a counselor and she helps me with my grief, but it’s not like I miscarried spontaneously.
-This is just so different from other prenatal losses.
-I don’t […]
+I do have a counselor and […]

 By Kate C. They don’t want to remind me of her.
 Don’t want to say her name.
 Don’t want to bring it up.
 But it is up.
 It is up in the morning.
 It is up in the afternoon.
 It is up in the evening.
 When I’m laughing, When I’m running, When I’m resting, On her birthday, On Christmas, Every day, It is up.
 To remind me of my daughter, To surprise me with my grief, To bring up my dead baby girl, Implies that I ever could forget.
 It is always, always up.
 Image courtesy of Pixabay.